 When this occurs, click the Fix Issue button below the warning message.
 If necessary, click the Fix Issue button again.
-The Provisioning Profile build setting should be None and the Code Signing Identity build setting should be Automatic > iOS Developer for iOS apps, and Automatic > Mac Developer for Mac apps.
+The Provisioning Profile build setting should be None and the Code Signing Identity build setting should be Automatic and iOS Developer for iOS apps, and Automatic and Mac Developer for Mac apps.

-If you’re using a custom development provisioning profile, read “Setting the Code Signing Identity Build Setting” for how to configure your project.
+If you’re using a custom development provisioning profile, read Using Custom Provisioning Profiles for how to configure your project.